ADHD in Women: Why It Looks Nothing Like You'd Expect

 The Real Mechanism: Dopamine Dysregulation, Not Just Distraction

-ADHD is frequently described as an attention deficit, which suggests the problem is simply not paying enough attention.
-This framing is misleading.
-Research by Dr Russell Barkley, dating back to his landmark work on ADHD as an executive function disorder, reframed ADHD more accurately: the core issue is inconsistent self-regulation, driven by differences in how the brain produces and uses dopamine and norepinephrine.
+ADHD is often called an attention deficit, as if the problem is simply not paying enough attention.
+That framing is misleading.
+Dr Russell Barkley — a researcher whose work reshaped how ADHD is understood — showed that the real issue is inconsistent self-regulation.
+Underneath that sits a difference in how the brain produces and uses two chemical messengers: dopamine and norepinephrine.

 Why Women’s ADHD Gets Missed: The Masking Problem